 The next decade will bring remarkable changes in the way office work is done.
-Perhaps nowhere will change be more profound than in countries such as India, where improved network access and smart technologies could make it possible for certain tasks to be divided among people working outside major city centers, including in rural areas.
+Perhaps nowhere will change be more profound than in countries such as India, where improved network access and smart technologies could make it possible for certain tasks to be divided among people working in rural areas and other places outside major city centers.

 Xerox is one of many companies researching this trend and developing the technologies that will pave the way.
 CTO Sophie Vandebroek described some of the efforts of the company’s two-year-old Xerox Research Center in India with Technology Review’s chief correspondent, David Talbot.

 TR: Offshoring is already a big business in India.
 What’s coming?